 Otherwise, we continue to eat the same recipes over and over again.

 Growing Fresh Herbs

-If you look outside our back yard window you will see pots of fresh organic herbs such as parsley, dill, basil, mint, Rosemary and chives.
+If you look outside our backyard window you will see lots of fresh organic herbs such as parsley, dill, basil, mint, rosemary, and chives.

 The reason we grow herbs each summer is that we love to add them to almost all of our recipes.

 Nothing boosts the flavour of any recipe other than fresh herbs so I’ve included a few handfuls of herbs into my bone broth.

 Another ingredient I felt was important to the keto diet for this bone broth egg drop recipe was a touch of apple cider vinegar.